antoinejeanrenaud/flexwinn/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# changomics
+# flexwinn

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of changomics is to correct a data set of metabolites that has been distorted during the data gathering.
-There are two different function in it.The first one (changomics) detects automatically through dynamic programming the change points in time series and then residualize, detrend and normalize the time series of metabolites.
+The goal of flexwinn is to correct a data set of metabolites that has been distorted during the data gathering.
+There are two different function in it.The first one (flexwinn) detects automatically through dynamic programming the change points in time series and then residualize, detrend and normalize the time series of metabolites.
 The second one uses the plates information to correct to correct the